-Table 4 Panel A shows the distribution of sentiment across messages.
-According to these summary statistics, 5.97 percent of messages are bearish, 26.58 percent are bullish, and 67.45 percent are unclassified.
-Even though the setting and timeframe are different, our classifications give similar relative frequencies to the distribution reported in Antweiler and Frank (2004) who hand classify individual trader messages on an Internet message board.
+Table 2 Panel C, column 1, shows the distribution of sentiment across messages in the original sample.
+According to these summary statistics, 18.3 percent of classified messages are bearish and 81.7 percent are bullish.
+Even though the setting and time period are different, our classifications give similar relative frequencies to the distribution reported in Antweiler and Frank (2004) who hand classify individual trader messages on an Internet message board.

 From reading the unclassified messages, it is clear that most of them are quite bullish or quite bearish, but the user did not select the option.
-To incorporate this information into the analysis, we follow prior literature and use natural language methods to classify the unclassified messages into bearish and bullish ones.
-Prior papers that use message data (e.g., Antweiler and Frank (2004), Giannini et al. (2015)) must construct a training dataset (usually ~1,000 messages) by classifying the messages by hand, calibrating a classification model (usually based on maximum-entropy methods) to this self-constructed training set of messages, and then using the calibrated model to classify the rest of the data.
-In our setting, we avoid the subjectivity of hand classification because 475,303 messages were pre-classified by the users as bullish or bearish.
-This training sample is both larger and more accurate because the users report their sentiment directly to StockTwits.
-On this large training sample, we use a maximum entropy-based method (described in the appendix) to classify the rest of the messages to be either bearish or bullish.
+To incorporate this information into the analysis, we follow prior literature and use natural language methods to classify the unclassified messages into bearish and bullish ones.6 We use a maximum entropy-based method (described in the Appendix) to classify messages, that were unclassified in the original sample, as either bearish or bullish.
 Furthermore, we train our algorithm and use it to classify messages separately by investment approach to account for the possibility that investors with different approaches use different terminology to describe positive or negative sentiment.
-Table 4 Panel B shows the distribution of sentiment in the final dataset.
+Table 2 Panel C, column 2, shows the distribution of sentiment in the final dataset.
 We have 458,218 bearish and 1,001,788 bullish messages.